Community Counselor Course

 Do you want to help high-risk populations and under-served communities through counseling?
 Enroll in our Community Counselor Course, a six-month training program beginning every January and July.
+CCC is held online with virtual meetings.
 You’ll build a solid base of counseling skills alongside case workers from non-profits and government agencies, community workers and school counselors.

 Real World Mentors